See Me, Believe Me: Causality, Intersectionality, and Interventions Improving the Appearance of Patients: Data

 \subsection{MIMIC-III}

-We use the \textsf{MIMIC-III} \citep{mimciii} dataset to review medical records of patients from the ICU of Beth Israel Deaconess Medical Center in Boston, MA between 2001-2012.
-These records contain features of interest to the experiments conducted here including: ethnicity/race, gender, age, patient id, diagnosis, physicians' notes, etc. (e.g., Black, female, 47, 5432, Bronchitis, ``patient claims to be experiencing...'').
-The \textsf{MIMIC-III} dataset contains information for approximately 61,000 patients.
+We use the \textsf{MIMIC-III} dataset as referenced in the Data Availability Statement.
+These records contain features of interest to the experiments conducted here, including: ethnicity/race, gender, age, patient id, diagnosis, physicians' notes, etc. (e.g., Black, female, 47, 5432, Bronchitis, ``patient claims to be experiencing...'').